 Beacon Hill Observatory

-Join astronomers from Cleethorpes and District Astronomical Society for this one of their regular monthly beginners sessions that take place from September through to May at their Beacon Hill Observatory.
+Join the friendly astronomers from the Cleethorpes & District Astronomical Society for this beginner’s session at their Beacon Hill Observatory.

 For full details on how to attend this event, including how to book, please see the event's official website.Visit event website